Honorverse: In other media

 In 2006, an Honor Harrington movie was announced by Echo Valley Entertainment.

 However, later information suggested that it would actually be a television series, to be written and produced by Peter Sands.
-When David Weber was asked which actress he envisioned as Honor Harrington, he replied, "I don’t think there’s anyone out there who has the proper combination of height, physicality, and demonstrated acting ability to be 'perfect' for the role, so my mind is fairly open on this topic."
-Actress Claudia Christian, who plays Susan Ivanova on Babylon 5, has been suggested as a potential candidate; Weber says "She’s much shorter than Honor, but so are most women, and I think she could handle the physicality...
-I think it’s more important to have someone who can portray Honor’s character and command style than it is to have someone who is six feet two inches tall."
-Weber's concern is that the director would push Christian to re-create Ivanova's character while playing Honor and "Ivanova’s command style is totally different from Honor’s."
+When David Weber was asked which actress he envisioned as Honor Harrington, he replied, "I don't think there's anyone out there who has the proper combination of height, physicality, and demonstrated acting ability to be 'perfect' for the role, so my mind is fairly open on this topic."
+Actress Claudia Christian, who plays Susan Ivanova on Babylon 5, has been suggested as a potential candidate; Weber says "She's much shorter than Honor, but so are most women, and I think she could handle the physicality...
+I think it's more important to have someone who can portray Honor's character and command style than it is to have someone who is six feet two inches tall."
+Weber's concern is that the director would push Christian to re-create Ivanova's character while playing Honor and "Ivanova's command style is totally different from Honor's."

 An Honor Harrington wargame, Saganami Island Tactical Simulator (SITS), was released at Gen Con in 2005 by Ad Astra Games.

 An Honor Harrington video game called Honorverse: The Online Game was announced in August 2008; a beta was scheduled to be released in the Spring of 2010.

 In 2014 Evergreen Studios announced plans to make a multi-platform adaptation of the Honor Harrington character, under the title Tales of Honor.
 A mobile game called Tales of Honor: The Secret Fleet was released that year for Android and iOS platforms.
 Tentative plans at that point also included a television series and a feature film.
 Evergreen Studios shut down in 2015, which led to the cancelation of most of their projects, including the mobile game, which is no longer available.

-Also, in 2014, a five-issue comic book mini-series Tales Of Honor: On Basilisk Station from Top Cow Productions begun on March 5, 2014 concluding later that year.
-In 2015, Top Cow also released Tales Of Honor: Bred to Kill.
+Also, in 2014, a five-issue comic book miniseries Tales of Honor: On Basilisk Station from Top Cow Productions, adapting the novel, began on March 5, 2014, concluding later that year.
+In 2015, Top Cow also released Tales of Honor: Bred to Kill, an original story.